anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Ethics change with technology.
+Quote: You have to do your own growing no matter how tall your grandfather was.

-By: Larry Niven
+By: Abraham Lincoln